 The previous article reviewed that, in pure fitness training, movement is used to meet the goal of applying stress to the muscle, which develops the muscle’s performance.
-This articles explains the importance of viscoelasticity and joint biomechanics, how fitness training should be properly practiced to preserve muscle health.
+This article explains the importance of viscoelasticity and joint biomechanics, how fitness training should be properly practiced to preserve muscle health.
 The red fleshy part of the muscle is called the ‘muscle belly’, the part that contracts (shortens and then lengthens).
 The amount of force that the muscle can generate is proportionate to its cross-sectional area.
 The range of joint movement a muscle can produce is proportionate to its fiber length and pattern.
-The muscle belly blends into tendon at the ‘myotendinous junction’, a frequent location of injury with inappropriate application of force.
+The muscle belly blends into the tendon at the ‘myotendinous junction’, a frequent location of injury with the inappropriate application of force.
 The tendon is the rope that transfers the force of muscle contraction into joint movement.
 To do this, the tendon must cross over the joint.
 Some muscle-tendon units cross only one joint, others cross more than one joint.
 Most joints primarily rotate around a pivot point.
 The muscle-tendon’s efficiency at moving the joint is determined by the distance from the pivot point to where the tendon passes by and is called the ‘moment arm’.
 The longer the moment arm is, the more efficient the tendon at rotating the joint.

 During fitness training, resistance to movement is intentionally added by gravity, free weights, bands, or cables.
 The force of contraction in the muscle is used to move the joint against the added resistance.
 But because each individual joint is rotating (even though the weight may be moving in a straight line), the quantity being measured is really torque, not linear force.